By Rob Shaul

 - A 2016 study (4) of 167 injury-free college basketball, football, volleyball, cross country, track and field, swimming/diving, soccer, golf, and tennis athletes deployed the Functional Movement Screen (FMS) during a pre-sport examination with the goal of assessing the FMS’s effectiveness at predicting injury.The measure of “injury” was a non-contact or overuse injury which required intervention from the athletic trainer during a sport season.
 Results found that the FMS composite score (14/21 or less) “was not different between those injured and those not.”
 Also, “there was no association between FMS movement pattern asymmetry and injury.”
 Of the 7 different tests in the FMS, only the Lunge was associated with injury, “those scoring 2 were less likely to have an injury as those who scored 3.

-- Finally, a 2017 Study (5) deployed pre-competition FMS on 257 Division II Collegiate athletes.
+- A 2017 Study (5) deployed pre-competition FMS on 257 Division II Collegiate athletes.
 Based on the FMS scores a <15 Composite score was used as the cutoff.
 “The overall prognostic accuracy of the FMS offered a slightly better than 50/50 chance of correctly classifying those most at risk for injury.
 As such, the FMS did not provide discriminatory prediction of musculoskeletal injury, overall injury, or severe injury in National Collegiate Athletic Association Division II athletes.
 Using the identified optimal cut score produced inadequate validity, regardless of the injury definition.
 We recommend using the FMS to assess movement quality rather than as a standalone injury-prediction tool until additional research suggests otherwise.”

 So, with all the conflicting research on the FMS, plus the several studies which have found that the FMS does not predict durability, why all the continued attention and use of the FMS, and further the emphasis of the mobility and patterning-driven exercises and equipment?